h-griffin/dnd-notes/grimmhaus/party.md

         - used to be in a drio with a princess named Rose (incident/amnesia?) *S15*
         - kaneki does not remember

-    - demon familiar: calvenaugh/calv the crow, rat, scorpion
+    - demon familiar: calvenaugh/calv
         - does not speak bird, not visible to anyone but kaneki
-        - changes to a rat session#6
+        - rat S6,scorpion S12,raven S21,mushroom dog S31
-        - changes to scorpion session#12
-        - changes to a raven session#21
+        - steals drippers name *S36*